sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 ---
 title: "Where people stay - extracting destinations from GPS data"
-excerpt: "This notebook showcases some of the work completed on the extraction of destinations form GPS data carried out during my summer 2017 internship at the [Bruno Kessler Foundation](https://www.fbk.eu/en/)."
+excerpt: "This notebook showcases some on the extraction of destinations from GPS data carried out during my summer 2017 internship."
 categories:
   - demonstrations
 tags: datascience, gps, mobility